 You will also need a passport photograph of yourself.
-The same rules apply as for when you have your pasport photograph taken, (45mm x 35mm in size) front profile with face filling most of image, plain background etc.
+The same rules apply as for when you have your passport photograph taken, (45mm x 35mm in size) front profile with face filling most of image, plain background etc.

 This photograph will be the one on your Licence should your application be successful.

-New SIA Licence application process explained
+The new SIA Licence application process explained

 The SIA has stated that the new SIA licence application procedure, (ie having them conducted face to face at the post office), will help prevent administrative errors and will also reduce the amount of rejected applications and the possibility of fraud.